nestybox/shiftfs-dkms/README.md

 **Note:**

-- This version is compatible with Linux Kernel versions 5.10.x and 5.8.x
+- This version is compatible with Linux Kernel versions 5.11.x
 - This version is not tested by me anymore

 The **shiftfs.c** file is from the Ubuntu Hirsute kernel repo, see: [git link](https://git.launchpad.net/~ubuntu-kernel/ubuntu/+source/linux/+git/hirsute/tree/fs/shiftfs.c)